iriusrisk/startleft/docs/startleft-processors/iac/cft/CloudFormation-Examples.md

 ### Split examples
 In the `examples/cloudformation/split` directory we have split the `multinetwork_security_groups_with_lb.json` into two files which are `networks_cft_file.json` and `resources_cft_file.json`.
-The following command will parse both CloudFormation source files creating a OTM file `multinetwork_security_groups_with_lb_from_multiple_files.otm` in the process.
+The following command will parse both CloudFormation source files creating an OTM file `multinetwork_security_groups_with_lb_from_multiple_files.otm` in the process.
 ```shell
 startleft parse \